Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Example Applications

 \subsection{Classification Using Common Features}

-In classification and pattern recognition tasks, we have a set of training data consisting of training samples and their labels.
-It is natural that the objects belonging to a same category must share some common features.
-Let \mats[k]{\bar{F}} denote the common features extracted from the $k$th category, $k\in\Set{K}=\{1,2,\cdots,K\}$.
-Then for a new test sample \mats[t]{y}, we compute its matching score $r_t(k)$ with each \mats[k]{\bar{F}}:
+In classification and pattern recognition, training data contain training samples and their labels, while the objects belonging to the same category naturally share some common features.
+More specifically, for a set of common features extracted from the $k$th category, $k\in\Set{K}=\{1,2,\ldots,K\}$, denoted by \mats[k]{\bar{F}}, upon arrival of a new test sample $\mats[t]{y}\in\Real^D$, we can compute its matching score $r_t(k)$ with each \mats[k]{\bar{F}} as: